suss-vli/labguide/docs/plugins.md

 Customize your labs to suit your teaching style and students' learning better!
 Create your own `labguide` plugin using Python and enable it just for your class.

+**There are 2 types of plugins:**

+- **labguide plugins**: These plugins run within the labguide and give added features in the labguides.
+- **runnable plugins**: These plugins run outside of labguide and provide additional assistance to build labguides.

 ### 1. Navigate to the Plugins Folder

 Your plugin scripts should reside in the `.plugins` folder within your course's directory.